| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 recommended.

-mainly serves as an example for writing user defined
+This method mainly serves as an example for writing user defined methods or

 .col |